ahettlin/angular-cli-workshop/Exercise-1.md

 export class AppComponent {
     // inside the component, you are free to provide whatever variables, functions, etc that you like.
 Anything that is marked public is accessible on the template.

     // this is a public class variable.
-You can see it is referenced in the template to display the app name. title = 'angular-todo-list';
+See if you find where it is referenced in the template to display the app name. title = 'angular-todo-list';
 }
 ```